-The Company has no significant exposure to liquidity risk as the Company's only debt, other than a related party loan (Note 13) and a lease liability pursuant to AASB 16 (Note 11), is that associated with trade creditors in respect of which the Company's policy is to ensure payment within 30 days.
-The related party loan is not considered to be a significant liquidity risk as the magnitude and term of the loan is such that the Company has adequate time to manage their repayment funded by raising additional capital or realising financial assets.
+The Company has no significant exposure to liquidity risk as the Company's only debt, other than a related party loan (Note 12), is that associated with trade creditors in respect of which the Company's policy is to ensure payment within 30 days.
+The related party loan is not considered to be a significant liquidity risk as the magnitude and term of the loan is such that the Company has adequate time to manage the repayment funded by raising additional capital or realising financial assets.
 The Company manages its liquidity by monitoring forecast cash flows.